British Airways Avios

 Read the review

-RBC also has a British Airways-affiliated credit card which offers a certain amount of Avios as a signup bonus; the offer fluctuates from time to time and can be a reasonable way to accumulate extra points.
+RBC also has a British Airways-affiliated credit card which currently offers up to 50,000 Avios as a signup bonus; the offer fluctuates from time to time and can be a reasonable way to accumulate extra points.

-The Marriott hotel loyalty program also partners with Avios, meaning that you can convert 60,000 Marriott points into 25,000 Avios.
-However, since there are often better uses of Marriott points out there, this should be treated as a last resort.
+The Marriott Bonvoy program also partners with Avios, meaning that you can convert 60,000 Bonvoy points into 25,000 Avios.
+However, since there are often better uses of Marriott Bonvoy points out there, this should be treated as a last resort.

 Lastly, you can earn Avios the traditional way, by flying on Oneworld airlines and other British Airways partners and crediting your miles to your frequent flyer account.